yogeshwaran01/lyricy/README.md

 We can use [spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader) to download our spotify playlist and songs along with album art and metadata.
 But it does not add the lyrics of the songs in song metadata. lyricy search for the lyrics of the song add to song metadata.

-you can use [Retro music player](https://github.com/RetroMusicPlayer/RetroMusicPlayer) for andriod to listen the offlice local songs with synced lyrics.
+you can use [Retro music player](https://github.com/RetroMusicPlayer/RetroMusicPlayer) for android to listen the offline local songs with synced lyrics.

 ## Lyrics Providers